CyberGen49/simple-gpt/README.md

 # simple-gpt
-A simple webapp that allows you to interact with OpenAI's large language models (GPT-3.5 Turbo and GPT-4) without any context.
+A simple webapp that allows you to interact with OpenAI's large language models without any context.
 Just ask it something and get a response.

 Features:
 - Entirely clientside